KarelZe/edu/adv_ml/01_self_test.md

 ## SVMs

 - F: *Required scaling for SVMs?* ⭐
+- A: Features should be scaled to the interval $[0,1]$.
-- F: *Name advantages of SVMs over logistic Regression.* ⭐
+- F: *Name advantages of SVMs over logistic regression.* ⭐
 - F: *Recommendations to improve results of a SVM.* ⭐
 - F: *Why is it good to use a maximum margin objective for classification?* 🧠
 - F: *How can we define the margins as optimization problem?* 🧠